 Initialization is only supported for individually declared fields, not when multiple fields are declared with a comma-separated list.
 If the type of the variable can be inferred from the initialization expression, the explicit type can be omitted:

 var fName := 'Paul'; // String is inferred

 Please also refer to the Constructors: Initializers topic for more detail on when and how fields get initialized.

 Storage Modifiers (Cocoa)

 To specify a Storage Modifier, the type cannot be inferred, but must be explicitly specified.
 Inferred types will always be considered

 It is strongly encouraged to keep all fields private, and use properties to expose the class state externally.

-Like most type members, fields are by default defined on the instance – that means the fields can be called on and will execute in the context of an instance of the class.
-A fields can be marked as static by prefixing the fields declaration with the
+Like most type members, fields are by default defined on the instance – that means fields can be called on and will execute in the context of an instance of the class.
+All fields can be marked as static by prefixing the field's declaration with the

 class keyword, or by applying the